karpoftea/karpoftea.github.io/_posts/2021-08-06-simple-spark-app-k8s-deployment.md

     local:///path/to/examples.jar
 ```

-K8s-native way uses kubernetes primitives Pod, Deployment, CRD etc to deploy spark application.
+K8s-native way uses kubernetes primitives like Pod, Deployment, CRD etc to deploy spark application.
 Spark-native way is more imperative style while k8s-native is declarative.
 It looks like this:
 ```
 kubectl apply -f manifests/spark-pi-minimal.yaml
 ```